ericatsydney/ericatsydney.github.io/_posts/2016-07-24-react-with-es6.markdown

 `import` and `export` is the reserved keyword in ES6, it help you modularise javascript.

 - Transpile `Babel`
-  Use `Babel` to compile your ES6 javascript to compatible version.
+  Use `Babel` to convert your ES6 features to help the unsupported browsers understand it.

 - let, const, var
   + let is block scoped, the life cycle is with `{}`